Conflux-Chain/confura/doc/RPC_FEATURES.md

 # Enhanced RPC Features

 Confura behaves like a full-node-compatible JSON-RPC gateway, but several high-traffic methods are backed by indexed storage, trace-derived data, and request-control middleware.
-This document describes three user-visible differences from a plain full node: dynamic `getLogs` query bounds, early internal contract event logs, and rate limit diagnostics.
+This document describes four user-visible differences from a plain full node: dynamic `getLogs` query bounds, cursor-paginated `scanLogs`, early internal contract event logs, and rate limit diagnostics.

 ## `getLogs` with Dynamic Query Bounds